How close is cyprus to turkey

 When studying the geographical proximity of Cyprus and Turkey, it becomes evident that the two countries are relatively close to each other.
 Cyprus is an island located in the eastern part of the Mediterranean Sea, while Turkey is a transcontinental country with a small portion of its territory situated in southeastern Europe and the rest in western Asia.

-See also How to pronounce foyer
+See also How to seal block paving

 Geographically speaking, the distance between Cyprus and Turkey is about 40 miles (65 kilometers) at its closest point.
 This close proximity has had a significant impact on the history, culture and even the political relationship between these two countries.